 Vice Dean at Tsinghua University School of Law

-Professor Cheng Xiao, Vice Dean of Tsinghua University School of Law, contributed to panels on legal tech innovation.
+Professor Cheng Xiao is the Vice Dean of Tsinghua University School of Law, with research interests in civil law and legal informatics.

 Christiane Wendehorst